 The residents of League City, Texas, were left petrified when the police began recovering the bodies of several missing girls from a stretch of land that was later given the moniker of “The Texas Killing Field.”
-Between 1984 and 1991, there were four sets of remains recovered from any isolated field beside Calder Road, one of whom was eventually identified as Audrey Lee Cook’s.
+Between 1984 and 1991, four sets of remains were recovered from any isolated field beside Calder Road, one of which was eventually identified as Audrey Lee Cook’s.
 Netflix’s ‘The Texas Killing Fields’ thus chronicles her disappearance and follows the investigation that continues to try its best to bring closure to her family.
-Let’s delve into the details surrounding the crime and find out more, shall we?

 How Did Audrey Lee Cook Die?